Genivia/ugrep/README.md

   looks for `main` in C++ files in the compressed tar file `myprojects.tgz`.

-- **ugrep matches patterns across multiple lines** without a performance penalty.
-Other grep tools that support multi-line pattern matches require an option and the performance suffers.
-By contrast, **ugrep** is fast and no options are required.
-For example:

-      ugrep '.*begin(.|\n)*?end.*' myfile.txt

-  matches all lines between a line containing `begin` and a line containing `end`.
-This pattern uses lazy repetition `(.|\n)*?` to match everything inbetween, including newlines.
-This feature supports matching that could otherwise only be done with utilities like `sed`.

 - **ugrep includes a [database of search patterns](https://github.com/Genivia/ugrep/tree/master/patterns)**, so you don't need to memorize complex regex patterns for common searches.
   Environment variable `GREP_PATH` can be set to point to your own directory